agiletiger/ojotas/README.md

 ## Roadmap
 ### V1
-- [] support simpleQuery method (no need to specify aliases as we are returning just one entity with not relations)
+- [] support query method
-- [] define how to specify the unique identifiers for each entity when doing complexQuery
+- [] define how to specify the unique identifiers for each entity when including relations
-- [] support complexQuery method (need to specify aliases as we are returning an entity with its relations)
 - [] create TS types from the queries
 - [] check queries in a compile step against the database
-- [] support sql intellisense in different IDEs
+- [] support sql intellisense in vscode

 ### V2
 - [] remove the need to specify aliases manually.
+- [] support more dialects than MySQL
+- [] support sql intellisense in different IDEs

 ## API
 ```ts